-In 2004 after years of operating in a century old building, the Brantford YM-YWCA decided to sell the property in order to build a brand new facility.
-The new facility was only in the planning stages and the YM-YWCA was not having any luck finding a site to build on.
-With time running out, the Brantford YM-YWCA was facing the possibility of completely shutting down until a new facility was build.
-This long shut down would have been detrimental to the group which has been in operation in Brantford for over 150 years.
+The Brantford Family YMCAIn 2004, after years of operating in a century-old building, The Brantford Family YMCA sold the property, with a plan to build a new facility at another location.
+The new facility was only in the planning stages and had no site on which to build.
+With time running out, The Brantford Family YMCA faced the possibility of having to halt its activities until a new facility was built.
+A long shut-down would have been detrimental to the group, which has been in operation in Brantford for over 150 years.

 Giving Back to the Community